jely2002/youtube-dl-gui/README.md

 The progress bar shows the amount of data that is downloaded from YouTube.
 The audio and video gets downloaded seperately and then merged together, this can take a considerable amount of time with large files.
 So please be patient.
 ##### 3. How do I download private videos?
 Please take a look at the tutorial on this subject.
 It can be found in the [wiki](https://github.com/jely2002/youtube-dl-gui/wiki/Tutorial:-Private-videos-&-playlists).
+##### 4. How do I build from source?
+First, clone the repository using `git clone https://github.com/jely2002/youtube-dl-gui.git`.

+Then navigate to the directory and install the npm modules by executing: `npm install`.

+The last step is to build using electron-builder [(documentation)](https://www.electron.build/cli).
+For example, the command to build a windows installer is: `npx electron-builder --win`.
+The output files can be found in the 'dist' folder.

+Please be aware that this app is only tested on windows, linux and macOS.
+If you decide to build for another platform/archtype it may or may not work.
+Builds other than those available in the releases come with absolutely no warranty.

 ##### Didn't find an answer in the FAQ?
 Please open up an issue [right here](https://github.com/jely2002/youtube-dl-gui/issues) and describe the problem you're facing, please visit [this article](https://github.com/jely2002/youtube-dl-gui/wiki/Something-isn't-working,-what-do-I-do%3F) before opening up an issue.